New to MURAL? Get Started Quickly With These 10 Templates

 Visual collaboration using MURAL is useful for remote, in-person, or hybrid teams because it allows you to have a single source of truth without the boundaries of a physical time or place.
 When you run a meeting using MURAL, you’ll discover that people are more likely to share their ideas, and with a template (a.k.a. a guided visual method) you’ll have a roadmap for how to accomplish your meeting or project goals right from the beginning.

-These 10 go-to templates are great options for a variety of meeting types, skill levels, and outcomes.
+These top 10 templates are great for users of varying skill levels and for different use cases

 Purpose: Keep your 1-on-1s on track.